William2716057/SignLanguageAlphabet/README.md

 The recognized gestures are then converted into text and displayed on the console.

 Getting Started

-Prerequisites:
+Prerequisites

-Before you begin, ensure you have met the following requirements:
+Before you begin, ensure you have met the following requirements

 Python 3.x installed.
 Required Python packages installed (you can install them using pip):